Scezaquer/dubious-programming-language/README.md

 ## Include

 The `#include <relative_path>` preprocessor macro is what allows you to split code into multiple files.
-The way it works is extremely simple: it will essentially be substituted with the code from the included file.
+The way it works is extremely simple: the include will essentially be substituted with the code from the included file.

 It is also possible to include a folder, in which case the preprocessor will look for an `include.dpl` file in that folder, and include this file.